Want to Save Journalism? Start Local. Support The Examiner.

 The bottomline: the coronavirus reporting fund I’m revealing here today is an endeavor I’d enthusiastically support even if I wasn’t so intimately involved with the founding, maintenance and growth of Examiner Media.
 It’s my responsibility to our staff, to our advertisers and to our readers to advocate aggressively for this organization, for this mission.
 And I’m proud to do so.

-So that’s why I’m excited to announce the introduction of our Examiner – COVID-19 Local News Fund.
+That’s why I’m excited to announce the introduction of our Examiner – COVID-19 Local News Fund.
 You can make TAX-DEDUCTIBLE, charitable donations to our cause.
 We’ve partnered with a wonderful nonprofit, the Local Media Foundation, a Section 501(c)(3) organization, to allow you the opportunity to support our mission while also receiving the TAX BENEFIT of contributing to a charity.

 Ever since the crisis erupted, we’ve provided almost moment-to-moment coverage of every facet of the story here locally.
 Who in your government is lobbying for tax payment delays?
 What area restaurants are open for business?
 Where can the hungry turn to for food?
 When will my school be closing?
 Why did the state suspend the Open Meetings Law?
 How are student-athletes dealing with the fallout?
 And a thousand more questions asked and answered.